Friday, September 27, 2024

 Montenegro: A Nation Shaped by History

-Montenegro’s history is deeply intertwined with that of its Balkan neighbors.
+Montenegro’s history is deeply intertwined with that of its Balkan neighbours.

 However, Montenegro’s involvement in the Siege of Dubrovnik (1991-1992) remains a controversial chapter in its history.